thomasgstewart/csp2021/README.md

 ASA conference on statistical practice
-Workshop: Principles of Prediciton and Infernece in Machine Learning Slides and examples developed by M. Shotwell, T. Stewart & J. Blume
+Workshop: Principles of Prediciton and Inference in Machine Learning Slides and examples developed by M. Shotwell, T. Stewart & J. Blume